M7-TROJAN/DataBase/Project_5_Online_Store/README.md

 In addition to the examples provided, you can find more diverse and complex examples in the repository.
 These examples illustrate how the database schema can be applied in various scenarios.

 ## Code Comments
-We've added inline comments within the SQL code to make it more understandable, especially for beginners.
+I've added inline comments within the SQL code to make it more understandable, especially for beginners.
 These comments explain complex queries and the reasoning behind certain decisions.

 ## Full Real Examples
 **Test Scripts for Database Verification**